 Our rating: 4 out of 5

-The Bank of America Cash Rewards also offers 2 percent cash back on grocery store and wholesale club purchases on up to $2,500 in combined purchases per quarter (1 percent thereafter).
+The Bank of America Customized Cash Rewards also offers 2% cash back on grocery store and wholesale club purchases on up to $2,500 in purchases per quarter (combined with your 3% choice category, and 1% thereafter).
 A $200 online cash rewards bonus for cardholders who spend $1,000 in the first 90 days sweetens the deal.

-Since you can switch your 3 percent cash back category every calendar month, set it to “online shopping” during months that are likely to include a lot of online purchases (like back-to-school season) and pick a different 3 percent cash back category, like travel or dining, during other months.
-Take advantage of the flexibility in getting to choose your own top rewards category, and choose wisely!
+Since you can switch your 3% cash back category every calendar month, set it to “online shopping” during months that are likely to include a lot of online purchases (like back-to-school season) and pick a different 3% cash back category, like travel or dining, during other months.
+Take advantage of the flexibility in getting to choose your own top rewards category, and choose wisely.

 Compare top credit cards for online purchases

 |Capital One Walmart Rewards® Mastercard®||5% cash back at Walmart.com||$0|

 |Amazon Prime Rewards Visa Signature Card||5% back on Amazon.com||$0 ($119 Prime membership required)|

 |Discover it® Cash Back||5% cash back on Amazon.com, Target.com and Walmart.com purchases for Q4 2021 after enrollment (up to $1,500 in purchases, then 1%)||$0|

 |Bank of America® Customized Cash Rewards credit card||3% cash back on online purchases (when activated)||$0|